 Machine learning has had fruitful applications in finance well before the advent of mobile banking apps, proficient chatbots, or search engines.
 Given the high volume, accurate historical records, and quantitative nature of the finance world, few industries are better suited for artificial intelligence.
 There are more uses cases of machine learning in finance than ever before, a trend perpetuated by more accessible computing power and more accessible machine learning tools (such as Google’s Tensorflow).

-Today, machine learning has come to play an integral role in many phases of the financial ecosystem, from approving loans, credit scores, to managing assets, to assessing risks.
-Yet, few technically-savvy professionals have an accurate view of just how many ways machine learning finds its way into their daily financial lives.
+Today, machine learning has come to play an integral role in many parts of the financial ecosystem, from approving loans, to credit scores, to managing assets, and assessing risks.
+But few technically-savvy financial services professionals have an accurate view of where machine learning can play a role at their companies.

 - Current AI Applications in Finance, Banking, and Insurance